 Mentorship can make a huge difference for both mentor and mentee.
 Here are some resources to help you make the most out of this relationship.

-This tip sheet prepared by U of T Alumni is a great pre-read before any mentorship meeting to keep you both focused and on track.
+This guide prepared by U of T Alumni is a great pre-read before participating in any mentorship program.
+It includes tips, worksheets and links to other helpful U of T resources.

 This resource offers career principles to consider in your conversations, defines the mentor's unique role in career conversations, suggests when to refer to career services and provides quick-access tools.